UniversalDependencies/docs/workgroups/mwe.md

 Discussion of some putative `flat` constructions:

 - For &quot;Louis XIV of France&quot; it is clear that Louis is the head since he cannot be called XIV.
 The relation Louis → XIV should be appos, and not `flat`.
-- Equally, titles are appositive: &quot;President ←appos- bama&quot;, &quot;Milliardär ←appos- oss -`flat`→ Perot&quot;, French ←`amod`- ctor ←appos-Gaspard  -`flat`→ Ulliel
+- Equally, titles are appositive: &quot;President ←appos- bama&quot;, &quot;Milliardär ←appos- Ross -`flat`→ Perot&quot;, French ←`amod`- ctor ←appos-Gaspard  -`flat`→ Ulliel
 - &quot;Natural Resources Conservation Service&quot; is a named entity with a transparent syntactic analysis.
 Only `amod` and `compound` (for noun-noun) to be used here.
 - `flat` should not be used for &quot;New York&quot;, which is syntactically transparent in English (`amod`). idem to be analyzed with the usual compositional structure: United Kingdom, North Dakota, Rhode Island, Victoria Lake, Croke Park (by means of `amod`, `compound`, etc).
 Idem for hyphened entities: Stratford-upon-Avon or Southend-on-Sea ?
 They are analyzed just as their counterpart without hyphens: &quot;Newcastle upon Tyne&quot;.
 The hyphens are just to be attached as punct relations.
 - For &quot;Hillary Rodham Clinton&quot;, Rodham alone cannot be used alone to address this person, only Hillary Rodham.
 Thus Rodham should depend on Hillary but not with a `flat` relation, possibly appos is a better choice.